jiajunhe98/CREPE-Controlling-diffusion-with-REPlica-Exchange/Readme.md

     ├── cfg
     │        - debiasing cfg on ImageNet (coming soon!)
     ├── reward-tilting
-    │        - prompted reward-tilting on ImageNet (coming soon!)
+    │        - prompted reward-tilting on ImageNet
     └── ctmc
             - debiasing cfg for CTMC models (coming soon!)
 ```
 The required environment may differ for each application.
 Please refer to their own folder.

-🚧The code for reward/cfg/ctmc is still under construction.
+🚧The code for cfg/ctmc is still under construction.